pedrolcl/dmidiplayer/docs/en/index.md

   size of the note names
 * Show note names: available choices are Never, Minimal, When activated, always.
   The Minimal option shows only the names of the C keys.
+* Octave subscript designation.
+Deactivated, the central C MIDI note #60 is presented as "C4", but when activated is presented as "C<sub>4</sub>".

 ### Toolbar Customization